isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 ## Learning goals

-* Storage system as an ingestion endpoint
+* Storage system as an ingestion endpoint.
 * Schema on write vs schema on read.
 * Memory hierarchy: trade-off between data volumen, access time and power consumption.
+* Data representations: algorithms require specific data structures.
+The choice of structure has impact on the storage layout (=> griffiger formulieren)
+  * structured, semi structured, unstructured
+  * normalized vs denormalized
+  * multidimensional (star, snowflake)
+  * time series
+  * text, binary
+  * File system, Database
+  * graph
+* Understand that there exists a strong interdependency between storage and processing.
 * Characteristics of classical database systems.
   * Combination of storage and query processing.
   * Focus on one query and processing model.